BumbleB-NL/gamekube/README.md

 We use `--generate-name` to make every install unique, allowing us to install the same service multiple times.
 After running helm install helm should have installed all kubernetes resources on the cluster.

+## Github actions workflow
+Because our goal is to deploy our earlier created helm charts using the Golang helm SDK we will need to be able to access our charts in a `.tgz` format.
+These archives can be created automatically in github using github actions.
+The action will archive the individual chart folders whenever a new push is made to the `Kubeservices` folder.
+The workflow file can be found in this repository at `.github/workflows/releasechart.yml`.

 # ToDo

 - [ ] Userfriendly portal.